sulfo/xml-sitemap-feed/readme.txt

 Even though WP Super Cache is not able to create a static copy of feeds, it still does caching via the legacy WP Cache and in PHP mode with the '304 Not Modified browser caching' option enabled your sitemap speed will benefit greatly.

-= My Google News Sitemap is empty! =
+= The Google News Sitemap gets redirected to the XML Sitemap! =

-The rules of the Google News game are that you do not feed the cookie monster any stale food.
+The rules of the Google News game are that you do not feed the hungry spider any stale food.
 Older than 2 days is bad.
-You need to bake him some fresh bread ;)
+You need to bake her some fresh flies ;)

 = How are the values for priority and changefreq calculated? =